top of page

 The verb form in the Greek, symballousa, is used only once in the New Testament.
 Luke 2:19 reads: But Mary treasured up all these things and pondered them in her heart.

-And pondering is a key ingredient for being prepared for Christmas.
+Pondering is a key ingredient for being prepared for Christmas.
+For pondering godly matters renews both heart and mind.

-If we want a Christmas prepared in a devotional way—one that does not conform to the world’s pattern—then we must intentionally renew our minds.
+If we want a Christmas prepared in a way that doesn’t conform to the world’s pattern, then we must intentionally renew our minds.

 Do not conform to the pattern of this world,